Free shipping to the US on orders over $150

 2) Cutting the Chicken

 Cut the chicken thigh into bite-sized pieces.
-Remove unnecessary fat and skin if you wish.
+Remove excess fat and skin if desired.

 3) Slicing the Vegetables

 Peel and slice the onion.
-Cut the mitsuba into 3cm intervals.
+Cut the mitsuba into 3cm lengths.

 4) Beating the Eggs